The Hiring Challenge

 Licensed Electrician | Colorado

 After years of addiction and incarceration, Richard rebuilt his life through recovery and earned his professional credentials.
-Clean Slate laws helped seal eligible records, allowing him to pursue his trade with dignity and stability.
+With his eligible records sealed, he was able to pursue his trade with dignity and stability.

 Latecia